The Student Room GroupThe Student Room Group

 Here's what University Campus Oldham says about its Health and Social Care (Mental Health Pathway) course.

-Want to learn and work in mental health services, the community and/or social care?
+Do you want to work in mental health services, the community and/or social care?
 Then our two-year work-based programme is for you!

 Source: University Campus Oldham